Tarmo Johannes – fluit, Fie Schouten – (bas)klarinet, Taavi Kerikmäe – piano

 The Dutch clarinettist Fie Schouten is an Amsterdam based specialist in the performance of new music with a preference for playing on the low clarinets.
 Schouten can be heard extensively as a soloist and with her own ensembles.
 She has had around 100 pieces written for her, which she has premiered in various formations.

-Fie Schouten is Artistic Director of a bass clarinet festival titled ‘Basklarinet Festijn’ that is currently in its third edition (2018).
+Fie Schouten is Artistic Director of a bass clarinet festival titled ‘Basklarinet Festijn’ that will have its 4th edition in 2020.
 In 2015 Dutch Donemus Publishing published her album of bass clarinet miniatures.
 Since 2008 she has been one of the Stockhausen-soloists performing many works by Karlheinz Stockhausen with renowned ensembles.
 Schouten has been the recipient of competition prizes (Gaudeamus, Illzach, Tera de Marez Oyens) and produced five CDs under her own name.
 She studied clarinet and bass clarinet at the Amsterdam Conservatoire and cites Harry Sparnaay as her most important teacher.

 Schouten is Professor of Bass Clarinet at the Prince Claus Conservatoire Groningen.